plenzd/NoveltyScaling/README.md

 This script provides functions for processing and analyzing perturbation stimulus datasets.
 It includes utilities for data loading, feature extraction, cross-validation, and SHAP-based feature pruning.

 ### plot_gauss2d_with_errorbars.m
-This MATLAB script visualizes 2D Gaussian data distributions with error bars.
+This MATLAB script visualizes 2D Gaussian distributed data with plotted error bars.
 It plots data points, a confidence ellipse, and the major/minor axes of the distribution.

 ### plot_multi_pkl_files.py
 This script reads multiple pickle files containing model performance data and generates plots.
 It averages results from different simulation runs and visualizes the mean accuracy with optional error bars.